shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 💭 _MOLECULAR_ vs _HOLIST_.

-Molecular theory treats separately the relations borne out between symbols; on the other hand, the holist theory is more fine-grained.
-In other words,
+Molecular theory extracts the canonical or typical relations between symbols through demarcation; on the other hand, the holist is more fine-grained in the sense that every different type is tokened.
+In other words, no two entities will have the same mental processes, or

 > e and e* belong to the same primitive Mentalese type iff they have the same (canonical if adopted) functional role under MT and iff they have the same total functional role under HT.